-A brief outline of the Company's previous exploration programs are as follows:
+A brief outline of the Company's recent exploration programs are follows:

 2010 and 2011 exploration resulted in the discovery of a previously unknown but sizable Cu-Mo porphyry referred to as the WEST Horizon.
-One example of the size of the West Horizon porphyry is exemplified by drill hole SH11-05 (603.0m), a vertical hole that intersected porphyry mineralization from top to bottom with intersections including 182m of 0.31% Cu and 0.013% Mo followed deeper by 364m of 0.11% Cu and 0.057% Mo.
-(Reference: NR06-11 dated June 2, 2011, entitled "Finlay Minerals Ltd. Reports the Results of a Winter Program at the Silver Hope Project").
+This was exemplified by drill hole SH11-05 (603.0m), a vertical hole that intersected good porphyry mineralization from top to bottom with intersections including 182m of 0.31% Cu and 0.013% Mo followed deeper by 364m of 0.11% Cu and 0.057% Mo.
+(Reference NR06-11 dated June 2, 2011).

 The 2010 and especially the 2011 drilling programs were also successful in the discovery of mineralization beneath the known mineral occurrences and well below the depths of historic drilling.
-This was exemplified by drill hole SH11-12 near the Superstition Zone that returned 76m at 0.43g/t Au, 29g/t Ag and 0.20% Cu.
-(Reference: NR10-11 dated November 29, 2011, entitled "Finlay Minerals drills 76 metres of 0.43 g/t gold, 29.37 g/t silver & 0.19% copper (0.91% CuEQ) in a new style of mineralization on the Silver Hope Property").
+This was exemplified by drill hole SH11-12 that returned 76 meters at 0.43g/t Au, 29g/t Ag and 0.20% Cu.
+(Reference: NR10-11 dated November 29, 2011.)
 The drill hole also yielded a geochemical signature thought to be related to a deep magmatic (intrusive) source.
 This discovery identified the potential for deep polymetallic replacement-type mineralization along a five kilometer "mine structure" (i.e. Equity Silver South).
-The Company refers to this mineralization as the MAIN DEEP Horizon.
+The Company refers to this new mineralization as the MAIN DEEP Horizon.

-The 2011 program also resulted in the discovery of high-grade, structurally related mineralization in drill hole SH11-08 (2.0m @ 498g/t Ag and 0.22% Cu) in the EAST Horizon.
-This area also exhibits extremely high pathfinder soil geochemistry as well as a prominent deep gravity anomaly postulated to be related to a deep intrusive source not yet intersected by drilling.
+The 2011 program also resulted in the discovery of high-grade structural-related mineralization in SH11-08 (2.0m @ 498g/t Ag and 0.22% Cu) in the EAST Horizon.
+The EAST Horizon has further demonstrated very high pathfinder soil geochemistry as well as a prominent deep gravity anomaly postulated to be related to a deep intrusive source not yet intersected by drilling.